psiLearn/hello-world/README.md

 * checkount under new loakel branch
 * comit
-* changes still loakl so  comit and push
+* changes still lokal so  comit and push
+* comit change, push and pull